The high costs of low estimates

 Underestimating the scope or cost of a project can have serious consequences.
 Our framework covers tools, processes and data to avoid unrealistic estimates.

-Both the onshore and offshore industries are well aware of the need for accurate estimating of project cost prior to sanction.
+Both the mining and oil and gas industries are well aware of the need for accurate estimating of project cost prior to sanction.
 Here, we identify five common mistakes in estimating and advise five strategies to avoid setting unrealistic targets and improve confidence in the results.

 Five common mistakes in estimating